 Somewhere near "Mild Abandon" each week, you'll find "Eye-Spy," the not-so-award-winning-but-often-pee-your-pants-funny visual rendering of the city's eavesdropping skills.
 "Eye-Spy" is for those moments when the cell phone yapper in front of you in the coffee-shop line says something so outrageous you just have to share it with Boise Weekly readers everywhere.
 E-mail your one-liner to firstname.lastname@example.org, and we'll pair it up with a ridiculous clip art snippet.

 But back to award-winning.
 This week, we add a new toon to the lineup: "Dude Howdy."
 It's been eight years since the first Bad Cartoon contest, and we still don't have the answer to the question most often asked: is Bad Cartoon bad?
 Or is it good?
 Or is it so bad it's good?
 Or is it bad like Michael Jackson bad?
 The answer, we think, is a resounding yes to all of those questions, but you, readers, will have 52 weeks to size up "Dude Howdy" and decide for yourself.

-Thanks to Jacob Good and Daria Kanevski, who were last year's winners and whose "Sockratic Method" delivers its swan song in this issue.
+Thanks to Jacob Good, who was last year's winner and whose "Sockratic Method" delivers its swan song in this issue.
 Keep it bad, kids.
 To have a look at their replacement, turn to Page 13 to get the rundown on this year's winner and many of the almost-winners.